Roger Lumley, 11th Earl of Scarbrough: Career

 He succeeded to the Earldom of Scarbrough in 1945 following the death of his uncle.
 He served as Lord Chamberlain from 1952 to 1963 and chancellor of the University of Durham from 1958 to 1969.
-He was made a Knight of the Garter in 1948.
+He was made a Knight Companion of the Order of the Garter in 1948.

 Outside politics, the Earl had a keen interest in Asian and African studies.
 He presided over the Interdepartmental Commission of Enquiry on Oriental, Slavonic, East European and African Studies set up after the Second World War to consider how Britain might maintain and increase the links it had built up during the war in the geographical areas under the Commission's consideration.
 The Commission's report, presented in 1947, argued for considerable strengthening of university departments' capacity to carry out research and training related to these areas, and for significant funds to be made available to this end.
 However, after five years of strong growth following the presentation of the Scarbrough report, in 1952 much of the funding was withdrawn.

 Lumley was initiated into freemasonry on 3 May 1923 in Apollo University Lodge No 357 in Oxford.
+From 1940 to 1943 he served as the District Grand Master of Bombay.
 From 1951 to 1967 he served as the Grand Master of the United Grand Lodge of England, during which time he was also made an honorary member of Isaac Newton University Lodge when attending its centenary.
-Lumley, alongside Eric James, Baron James of Rusholme was a Patron of the Yorkshire Philosophical Society.
+Lumley, alongside Eric James, Baron James of Rusholme, was a patron of the Yorkshire Philosophical Society.